• Buy From Us

 #10.
 The Ups and Downs

-Radical acceptance is an essential component of objective decision-making.
-While designed for children, the Ups and Downs worksheet can help clients of any age think through their decisions logically.
-It assists clients in breaking down a situation into pros and cons so that they can make more objective decisions rather than emotionally reacting to a distressing situation, which can cause even more distress.
+It assists clients in breaking down a situation into pros and cons so they can make more objective decisions rather than emotionally reacting to a distressing situation, which can cause even more distress.

-How to Practice Radical Self Acceptance
+How to Practice Radical Self-Acceptance

 Here are four methods for practicing radical self-acceptance: